-How many cases of Coronavirus (COVID-19) are there right now in Poznań?The current rate of Coronavirus infections in Poznań and the surrounding voivodeship of Wielkopolska (ENG: Greater Poland) is above 2,400 new daily cases.
+How many cases of Coronavirus (COVID-19) are there right now in Poznań?The current rate of Coronavirus infections in Poznań and the surrounding voivodeship of Wielkopolska (ENG: Greater Poland) is between 1,076 and 1,397 new cases a day.

 NOTE: Since 24 November 2020, the Polish Ministry of Health has changed the format of available information for current COVID-19 cases, focusing on daily new cases.
 For this reason, it is incredibly difficult to provide an accurate number for current COVID-19 cases per voivod.
 In addition, since mid-October 2020, the Polish Ministry of Health has purposefully been testing less (there is even less on weekends) to bring down their daily averages.
 For this reason, it is even more difficult to assess the rate of new Coronavirus cases in Poland.

 The cities and their surrounding voivodships with the highest number of cases are the capital Warsaw (read more) followed by Katowice (read more).